babblevoice/tino/README.md

 A development live server listening at `localhost:8000` can be run with the command `python3 tino.py server`.

-##### Options
+#### Options

-- `--exclude-content` - do not load content files and pass any templates unpopulated to the output directory
+- `--exclude-content` - do not load content files, passing any templates unpopulated to the output directory
+- `--exclude-lists-main` - do not generate the main list for any content directory where a `.list` template is available, but generate lists for the tags in that category as usual

 ### Notes